-IMPACT VISUAL IMPACT RESPONSIBILITY

-This section deals with the issues relating to visual impacts during operation

-PHASE OPERATION ESKOM

-ENVIRONMENT TAL MANAGEMENT PROGRAMME

-MITIGATION / METHOD STATEMENT Maintenance and lighting High standards of maintenance and management of the landscaping should be carried out in accordance with the best possible practice to ensure that the landscaping ensures that the power line blends in with the current visual environment, by enhancing natural features such as trees and existing vegetation as much as possible.
-The servitude and surrounds must be kept clean, tidy and well maintained to reduce negative visual
+IMPACT VISUAL IMPACT RESPONSIBILITY This section deals with the issues relating to visual impacts during operation PHASE OPERATION ESKOM ENVIRONMEN TAL MANAGEMENT PROGRAMME MITIGATION / METHOD 1.
+High standards of maintenance and management of the landscaping should be carried out in STATEMENT accordance with the best possible practice to ensure that the landscaping ensures that the power line blends in with the current visual environment, by enhancing natural features such as trees and existing vegetation as much as possible.
+2. The servitude and surrounds must be kept clean, tidy and well maintained to reduce negative visual impacts.

-VISUAL IMPACT RESPONSIBILITY This section deals with the issues relating to visual impacts during operation impacts.
 3. Rehabilitation of surrounding areas must take place with indigenous species that were present on the site prior to construction.
 4. Regular maintenance of the associated infrastructure must be undertaken.
 SPECIFIC MITIGATION MEASURES 5.
 Light fittings for security at night should reflect the light toward the ground and prevent light spill.
 6. As far as possible, limit the amount of security and operational lighting present at the on-site substation.
 7. Where possible, limit the number of maintenance vehicles using access roads.
-This section deals with the issues relating to visual impacts during operation impacts.
-3. Rehabilitation of surrounding areas must take place with indigenous species that were present on the site prior to construction.
-4. Regular maintenance of the associated infrastructure must be undertaken.
-SPECIFIC MITIGATION MEASURES 5.
-Light fittings for security at night should reflect the light toward the ground and prevent light spill.
-6. As far as possible, limit the amount of security and operational lighting present at the on-site substation.
-7. Where possible, limit the number of maintenance vehicles using access roads.
 8. Ensure that dust suppression techniques are implemented on gravel access roads utilised during operation, where possible.
+9. Non-reflective surfaces should be utilised where possible.